PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 Long before he became a fixture in developing the Triple Post offense for Phil Jackson in 11 NBA championship seasons in both Chicago and Los Angeles, Tex Winter was an assistant coach for Redlands’ Jack Gardner at Kansas State, taking over when Gardner left for Utah (Photo by Commons).

 Yes, the ex-Redlands High star from the 1920s, Gardner, coached against the greats.
-His Utah team (23-3, 1961-62) beat John Wooden’s UCLA Bruins, 88-79, at the L.A.
+His Utah team, 23-3 in 1961-62, beat John Wooden’s UCLA Bruins, 88-79, at L.A.
 Sports Arena.
 Those were UCLA’s pre-dynasty days, in fact.
-In that same building a few years later, the eventual NCAA champion Bruins (28-2) posted a 30-point win over the Utes (17-9).
+In that same building a few years later, eventual NCAA champion Bruins, 28-2, posted a 30-point win over Gardner’s 17-9 Utes.

 Times were changing.

-Gardner left Manhattan, Kansas in 1953 for Salt Lake City.
-Handed the coaching reins at the University of Utah, where he remained for 18 years, “The Fox” led the Utes to six NCAA Tournament appearances, reaching the Final Four twice.
+Gardner had departed Manhattan, Kansas in 1953 for Salt Lake City.
+Over those 18 seasons, “The Fox” led his Utes to six NCAA Tournament appearances, reaching Final Four twice.
+Remember, this was an era when only 23 teams reached that NCAA field — not this current 68-team tournament.

 “The Fox” concluded his Utah career at 339-154, leading the Utes to seven conference titles.
 Between 1959 and 1962, his teams won 51 out of 56 at home.
-Like his days in Manhattan, where Gardner’s influence helped create the Ahearn Field House vibrations, Gardner’s presence led to the construction of a new basketball facility at Utah.
+Like his days in Manhattan, where Gardner’s influence helped create those Ahearn Field House vibrations, Gardner’s Salt Lake City presence led to construction of Utah’s new basketball facility.

 Against intra-state rival Brigham Young University, coached by Stan Watts, Gardner’s Utes held a narrow 19-17 mark against the Cougars in what was considered a highly intense rivalry.